rzommers/Test-rtd/docs/source/motormodel.md

 Go to [Insert Link] to find a guide on setting up MISO.
 It is strongly recommended that everything listed within this guide is built in one folder so that the eventual Python environment will be able to find all of the installed dependencies.

-Some of the tests contained within MotorModel require the use of SNOPT, which, unlike the other dependencies for this package, is not open source, and must be purchased.
+Some of the tests contained within MotorModel require the use of SNOPT, which, unlike the other dependencies for this package, is not open-source, and must be purchased.
 See the [SNOPT Website](http://www.sbsi-sol-optimize.com/asp/sol_product_snopt.htm) for more information.

 ## Python

 While the supporting MFEM and MISO libraries are made in C++, the code that is used to run an analysis is written in Python.
 Any work with Python must come after all of the above dependencies are installed.

 Python must be installed as a systems package.
-Another package, patch, is also required to install pyOptSparse.
+Another package, patch, is also required to install one of the dependencies.
 Patch is included with WSL [confirm information], but may need to be manually installed if you are using another platform.

 ```
 sudo apt-get install python